azeeztestlab/Primebook_smoke_test/PRIMEBOOK_QA_ONBOARDING_GUIDE.md

 ## 1. Product Overview (Plain English)

-PrimeBook is a comprehensive **Financial & Business Management Platform** designed for small and medium businesses (SMEs).
+PrimBook is a comprehensive **Financial & Business Management Platform** designed for small and medium businesses (SMEs).
 It combines accounting, CRM, HR, and production management into a single web application, replacing manual spreadsheets and notebooks.

 ### Key Modules:
 | Module | Purpose |